 - RCW 4.24.630 – This law creates liability if an individual wrongfully and intentionally does any of the following:

 - Damages personal property on land

 - Damages any improvements that were made to the land

 - Removes valuable property from the land, including minerals, timber, or crops

-This is only a brief explanation of the possible liability for trespass to real property and you should always contact an experienced Seattle or Tacoma trespass attorney if you believe you have been the victim of trespass.
-Call the Dickson Frohlich at (206) 621-1110 or (253) 572-1000 for help.
+This is only a brief explanation of the possible liability for trespass to real property.
+If you are a property owner and believe you have been the victim of trespass, you should always contact an experienced Seattle or Tacoma trespass attorney.